Effects of artificial light at night on insects and bats

-To understand how flying insects, ground-dwelling arthropods, and bats are affected by artificial light at night (ALAN), we are deploying 12 multisensor sites across the UBC Farm to operate for at least a year.
-At each site, simulated streetlights will cycle through white, amber, and control (off) periods.
-We will monitor flying insect activity at each site with Sticky Pi devices, which photograph sticky traps every 20 minutes and automatically identify insects captured, providing insight into which insects arrived when.
-We will also monitor ground-dwelling arthropod activity with pitfall traps, and bat activity with ultrasonic microphones.
+Artificial light at night (ALAN) gets about 10% brighter every year.
+Light is very important to arthropods (invertebrates like insects and spiders), and arthropods are very important to life on earth.
+To better understand how ALAN affects arthropods, we deployed 12 multisensor sites across the UBC Farm for five months.
+At each site, simulated streetlights cycled through white, amber, and control (off) periods.
+We monitored flying insect activity at each site with Sticky Pi devices, which photograph sticky traps every 20 minutes and automatically identify insects captured, providing insight into which insects arrived when.
+We also monitored ground-dwelling arthropod activity with pitfall traps.

 This project is a collaboration with Dr. Matthew Mitchell and the CSFS.
 It is funded by a Campus as a Living Lab (CLL) grant.
 Check back for future updates regarding the results of this project.